 Once you have optimized your fonts you will need to make an EOT version for Windows.
 See the README if you use the Google Code EOT converter.

 Learn from Johnathan Snook

 Johnathan Snook has an excellent video tutorial on the process.
 So there is no point in me doing it all over again here.
-His is the best.
+His video is the best.